raspberrypilearning/comic-character/en/step_3.md

 The `<label>` element is also good for accessibility.

-It allows screen-readers to read the label when the user clicks on the input element.
+It allows screen-readers to read the .....

 --- /task ---